github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 * **Remediation:** You then need to take appropriate actions to remediate the exposure.
 This might include:
   * Rotating the affected credential to ensure it is no longer usable.
-  * Removing the secret from the repository's history (using tools like BFG Repo-Cleaner or {% data variables.product.prodname_dotcom %}'s built-in features).
+  * Removing the secret from the repository's history (using tools like `git-filter-repo` or {% data variables.product.prodname_dotcom %}'s built-in features).

 * **Monitoring:** It's good practice to regularly audit and monitor your repositories to ensure no other secrets are exposed.